ulyweb/scripts/box/OS/win/Convert-Powershell-2-exe.md

 If you really want an icon from `shell32.dll`, you'd first extract it into an `.ico` file using a tool like **IcoFX** or **Resource Hacker**, and then pass that `.ico` file to `-IconFile`.

 ---

-Would you like me to generate a custom `.ico` file for your backup tool and share it as a download?